 My first formative art education was in high school under the direction of Walt Bartman, and one of my favorite memories of Bartman’s class is when he brought in a caged chicken for us to draw.
 He named it after artist Kurt Schwitters because, “it Schwitts all over the place.”
 I still have my chicken paintings, which are ink and chalk on a heavy, toothy paper.
 We worked quickly and on big paper because that chicken flapped his feathers the entire time it modeled.

 At the end of each school year, the art department held a big, well-attended show, and Bartman incentivized us throughout the year to earn a prime location in the gallery (gymnasium).
 The more art you produced and the harder you worked, the better your ranking when he handed out spaces.
 It was a big gymnasium ("under the dome") with many rooms--trust me, there were bad spots.
 Bartman's art classes were very popular, and there are many former Vikings who are professional artists today, including my friends Anne (Perkins) Wert, Maura (Collins) Matthews, and Gavin Glakas.
-Awards and Exhibitions
+Artist's Statement

-"A clear vocational disaster" |
+A clear vocational disaster |